ileathan/Mubot/README.md

 # Mubot

-A bot that aside from inhereting imubot's most usefull core features and scripts, allows you to host a multiple of preconfigured webservices.
+A bot that aside from inhereting mubot's most usefull core features and scripts, allows you to host a multiple of preconfigured webservices.
 One of which allows you to connect directly to the bitmark network.

 The main webservice is a marking implementation that uses an included back end marking API.
 Seperate marking implemenations (like mubots own text based markings) are not shown here but will also use the back end API.
 ![Image of coloring](https://preview.ibb.co/bwkMfF/Screen_Shot_2017_07_17_at_10_30_29_PM.png)